 PERF-ST 515 Transnational Flows of Performance.

-PERF-ST 515 Topics and Methods in Digital Performance Studies.
+PERF-ST 515 Performance and Digital Media.

 PERF-ST 410 Studies in Performance.